 The Department values diversity among its members, is committed to building a diverse intellectual community, and strongly encourages applications from all interested parties.

 A brief overview of our graduate program is below.
-For more detailed information, please see the links at the right.
+For more detailed information, please use the drop down menu above.

 Program Overview

-All students admitted to the PhD program receive full tuition fellowships and teaching assistantships.
-Students making satisfactory progress are guaranteed support for five years.
-A sixth year is generally possible for students who are on track to complete their Ph.D. and would benefit from the additional year.
+All students admitted to the PhD program receive support that includes a stipend, full tuition, and additional benefits.
+Students making satisfactory progress are guaranteed this support for five years.
+A sixth year of support is generally possible for students who are on track to complete their Ph.D. and would benefit from the additional year.
+Ph.D. students at JHU are unionized, and their stipends and benefits are specified in the union’s collective bargaining agreement; here is a summary.

 PhD candidates take two or three courses per semester over the first several years of the program.
 These are a mix of required and intermediate-level graduate courses, independent studies, and special topics classes offered by our faculty.